Practical examples of how you can organize manufacturing orders on the production schedule

 Option 2 – group machines into production cells/groups which are at the production hall

-Instead of dividing the production schedule into machines, please put them in groups, which take part in the given stage of the production process, ex — conventional lathes, machining centre, etc. As a result, you will use tags to suggest work at the particular machine within the working group.
+Instead of dividing the production schedule into machines, please put them in groups that take part in the given stage of the production process, ex — conventional lathes, machining centers, etc. As a result, you will use tags to suggest work at the particular machine within the working group.

 This approach to production scheduling works perfectly when: